shawngraham/cdh2020/content/en/tutorials/command-line-mac.md

 A good way to make all of that less confusing is to just start with showing you some basic commands, and we'll start with the simplest task: navigating directories!

+Note: your computer organizes all of your files and folders like a tree.
+There is a home location, `~`, and then every `/` indicates another branch.
+An alternative metaphor is that `~/mystuff` is like a filing cabinet, and every `/` indicates a folder.
+So: `~/mystuff/work` gives us a subfolder 'work' inside a folder called 'mystuff' in a filing cabinet that is your computer.
+The exact _sequence_ of folders-subfolders-subsubfolders etc is called a _path_.
+We mix metaphors freely.

 ## Step 2: Navigating Directories